andrewcampi/atom_pro/README.md

 ## Overview

 Atom Pro is an enhanced version of the Atom penetration testing (pentest) AI assistant, designed with professional security experts in mind.
-By leveraging the power of GPT-4 and incorporating advanced security features, Atom Pro provides a secure and powerful conversational interface to assist users in mapping, understanding, and exploiting their attack surface with unparalleled insight.
+By leveraging the power of open source LLMs and incorporating advanced security features, Atom Pro provides a secure and powerful conversational interface to assist users in mapping, understanding, and exploiting their attack surface with unparalleled insight.

 ### New Features in Atom Pro